harness/helm-charts/src/prod/README.md

 This command removes the Kubernetes components that are associated with the chart and deletes the release.

-## Images for AirGap
+## Images for disconnected networks

-If you are in an airgapped environment, the list below contains the images required for your deployment:
+If your cluster is in an air-gapped environment, your deployment requires the following images:

 ```
 docker.io/bitnami/minio:2022.8.22-debian-11-r0